khethiwejd/FashionAppble/README.md

 # FashionAppble

-This happens to be about Fashion which also happens to be my Hobby.

-This is a static page created in my early days of coding, to showcase my love for fashion.
-Semantic HTML was used and it was styled to fit my personality or what I think my personality would be if my favourite colour was pink.
+This is a static page created in my early days of coding, to showcase the brand True Vine.
+Semantic HTML and Bootstrap was used and it was styled to fit the personality of True Vine-the brand.

 Images and links were included.